Maximize Your Savings: Life Insurance Tax Benefits in India

 • For senior citizens, this limit increases to ₹50,000.

-• Maturity benefits, death benefits, and bonuses received from a life insurance policy are fully tax-free, provided:
+• Maturity benefits, death benefits, and bonuses received from a life insurance policy are tax exempt, provided:

 • The annual premium is less than 10% of the sum assured.